 Patients with normal cardiovascular function generally tolerate isovolumetric drops in hemoglobin concentration to approx. 5 g/dL (Hb 3.1 mmol/L; hematocrit 15 %) without clinical signs of a critical decrease of the overall oxygen delivery [36, 77].
 At hemoglobin concentrations below 6 g/dL (<3.7 mmol/L) a critical decrease of oxygen delivery that is limited to individual organ systems (e.g. splanchnicus organs) is not safely recognized on the basis of overall indices of oxygen delivery and therefore cannot be ruled out [44].
 In case hemoglobin concentration drops below 6 g/dL (3.7 mmol/L), even young and healthy individuals may show ECG alterations [35], have impaired cognitive function and memory [76] as well as subjectively perceive exhaustion and fatigue [65].
-These alterations were reversible by increasing hemoglobin concentration of oxygen is therefore recommended as an emergency procedure in cases of acute anemia [75].
+These alterations were reversible by increasing hemoglobin concentration beyond 7 g/dL (4.3 mmol/L) or by transiently breathing pure oxygen [75].
+The administration of oxygen is therefore recommended as an emergency procedure in cases of acute anemia [75].